-The McARCS organization is recognized by the Mendocino County Office Of Emergency Services (MCOES) as the appropriate organization for emergency radio communications services via amateur radio in the county.
-When McARCS is activated either by the MCOES or by local public safety agencies, participating operators will be considered as enrolled Disaster Service Workers (DSW) for the purposes of coverage with Workers Compensation Insurance and for immunity from liability resulting from their actions while performing their services in accordance with the state DSW statues.
+The McARCS organization has been recognized by the Mendocino County Office Of Emergency Services (MCOES) as the appropriate organization for emergency radio communications services not involving county communications operations via amateur radio in the county.
+When McARCS is activated either by the MCOES or by local public safety agencies, participating operators will be considered as enrolled Disaster Service Workers (DSW) for the purposes of coverage with Workers Compensation Insurance and for immunity from liability resulting from their actions while performing their services in accordance with the state DSW statues as listed in section 4.2 previously.